 Today, I represent the majority of Denton County, and parts of Dallas County and Tarrant County.
 I was raised in Denton, and attended The Selwyn School, graduating in 1968 as valedictorian.
 In addition, I graduated with both an undergraduate and a master’s degree from North Texas State University, now the University of North Texas.

 I received my M.D. from the University of Texas Medical School in Houston, and completed my residency programs at Parkland Hospital in Dallas.
 I also received a master’s degree in Medical Management from the University of Texas at Dallas, and in May 2009 was awarded an honorary Doctorate of Public Service from the University of North Texas Health Sciences Center.

-My wife, Laura, and I have been married for 41 years.
+My wife, Laura, and I have been married for over 40 years.
 We have three children and two grandsons.